 If you do experience an emergency, dial 111 for assistance.

-Always trust your gut instinct.
-Make copies of your important documents, like your passport.
+Always trust your gut instinct and make copies of your important documents like your passport.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: